“Every child is an artist.

 Assessment for the Art GCSE is based on a portfolio of work (60%) and an externally-set task (40%).

 What kind of work will pupils need to do outside of lessons?

-- Their sketch book will be the starting point for discussing ideas with their teacher and will be the basis for class work and presentation work.
-It will also form part of the marks for the final GCSE grading.
+- their sketchbook will be the starting point for discussing ideas with their teacher and will be the basis for classwork and presentation work.
+It will also form part of the assessment for the final GCSE grading.

-- To continue to develop your project outside of class time by completing artist studies, making observations, taking photographs and doing research.
+- to continue to develop their project outside of class time by completing artist studies, making observations, taking photographs and doing research.

 What could pupils go on to do at the end of my course?